tmatofa/quickstart-eks-cdk-python/README.md

         1. This is important as the role that creates the cluster is a permanent, and rather hidden, full admin role that doesn't appear in nor is subject to the `aws-auth` ConfigMap.
 So you want to treat it like the AWS Root Account for this cluster and only use it if required (e.g. to fix the aws-auth ConfigMap should it become corrupted).
     1. A new dedicated role to Administer it (which *IS* via the `aws-auth` ConfigMap) as per https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html
         1. Alternatively, you can specify an existing role ARN to make the administrator by flipping to `False` in `create_new_cluster_admin_role` and then putting the arn to use in `existing_admin_role_arn` in `cluster-bootstrap/cdk.json`.
+            1. NOTE that if you bring an existing role that this role will get assigned to the Bastion by default as well (so that the Bastion can manage the cluster).
+This means that you need to:
+                1. Allow ec2.amazonaws.com to sts:AssumeRole this role (your Bastion)
+                1. Add the Managed Policy `AmazonSSMManagedInstanceCore` to this role (so that your Bastion can register with SSM via this role)
     1. A new Managed Node Group with 2 x m5.large instances spread across 3 Availability Zones.
         1. You can change the instance type and quantity by changing `eks_node_quantity` and/or `eks_node_instance_type` in `cluster-bootstrap/eks-cluster.py`.
         1. You can also have it be via Spot rather than OnDemand by setting `eks_node_spot` to True.